NEW CLASS! CREATED FOR ZOOM!

 An audio trip into the world of choral vs. vocal jazz vs. barbershop.
 Listening to the different styles of music and what makes each identifiable by the shape of its sound, balance, volume level and color of each part.
 The class will create the ring by the use of a volunteer chorus.
 Audience participation.
 Male and Female version available.

-What are the requirements of a competition costume?
+What are the requirements of stagecraft portion in the new Visual Communication category?
+What elements help create a character?
 Why do we dress alike?
 What can we do to please everyone?
 And really, what about false eyelashes and all-in-ones?
-The truth about costumes, make-up, hair, and grooming.
-We will need a size-10 "model".
+The truth about non-singing time, choreography/staging, costumes, make-up, hair, and grooming.
+It's time to get a bigger toolbox!
+We will need a size-10 "model."

 Marketing to the Barbershop Singer of Today ~ 60 minutes:

 Does your chorus attract singers under 30 years old?
 Are you looking for new members in a new way?
 A "get real" look at what attracts members, what pushes their buttons and what doesn't.
 A good general membership class, with specific application for (but not limited to) marketing and membership coordinators.
 Marketing techniques mixed with real data about the needs and satisfyers of barbershop singing in all age groups.
 There is a male and female version of this class and a SAI and HI version.
 Please let me know which audience this is.

 We are dependent on members for our existence!
 But many chorus members think it is the Membership Chair's responsibility to grow - actually it is ALL of our jobs.
 No matter what size you are now, you could be bigger.
 This class is designed to give you the tools (and some ideas) to prepare to enlarge the fold, whether you are men, women or mixed - and whether you seek young members or just want to keep the members you have - there are things you can do to recruit and retain a growing chorus.
 There is a version for SAI, HI, and BHS.